 What is open to question is whether these stories are glimpses into the past or does the witness actually travel back in time?

 Time Slip Theory

 Ghost hunter and author, Joan Forman collected many unusual time slips stories from around the UK.
-One example happened to a Warder who was on duty in the Byward Tower, at the main entrance to the Tower of London.
+One early example happened to a Warder who was on duty in the Byward Tower, at the main entrance to the Tower of London.
 One night, he looked up to see five or six Beefeaters from the distant past, seated around a log fire, smoking pipes.
 Not only that, the whole room had altered in appearance.
 The room reverted back to its original state when the warder left the room and returned moments later.
-Forman gathered such an amount of evidence she was able to publish “Masks of Time” a book dedicated to this phenomena.
+Forman gathered such an amount of evidence she was able to publish “Masks of Time” a book dedicated to this phenomenon.

 Forman’s interest in Time Slips took her to Haddon Hall in Derbyshire, where she was to have an experience and allow her to develop the theory of the ‘trigger factor’.

 Joan entered the courtyard of Haddon Hall, pausing to admire the architecture.
 Without warning, she ‘saw’ a group of four children playing at the top of the stairs, a girl about nine years old caught the attention of Joan.
-She had shoulder-length blonde hair, a white Dutch hat, and a long green-grey silk dress with a white collar.
+She had shoulder-length blonde hair, a white Dutch hat, and a long green-grey silk dress with a white-collar.
 Joan watched within fascination the children playing in the yard “fully aware that she was not seeing with the physical eye, yet conscious of watching real action.